 You can also experiment with various settings to discover this technical analysis indicator’s nuances before using it in your trading.

 Like all technical analysis indicators, to set up the stochastic RSI in TradingView, go to the “Indicators” tab.
-Search for the stochastic RSI, and once located, click on it to install it on your charts.
+Please search for the stochastic RSI, and once located, click on it to install it on your charts.

-By default, the settings will be 14 for the stochastic and RSI periods.
+The settings will be 14 for the stochastic and RSI periods by default.
 The %K and %D lines will each be set to 3.